MISP/misp-rfc/sightingdb-format/raw.md

 When an Attribute has this field set to a number greater than 0, the expiration status is computed only at retrieval time.

-#### manifold
+#### consensus

-When a given Attribute Value is stored in different namespaces, the manifold field keeps track of them so it returns in how many different places this attributes exists.
+When a given Attribute Value is stored in different namespaces, the consensus field keeps track of them so it returns in how many different places this attributes exists.
 This is a simple counter.

 ## SightingDB Format - One Attribute